Covid 19 coronavirus: No new virus cases, Jacinda Ardern gives update

+There have been 320 close contacts identified with the two new Covid-19 cases.

+And the Prime Minister has revealed the military will now oversee quarantine and isolation facilities.

-There are no cases of Covid-19 in New Zealand, the Ministry of Health has revealed.
+There are no new cases of Covid-19 in New Zealand today, the Ministry of Health has revealed.

-Director general of health Ashley Bloomfield said he took responsibility for the failures that led to the two new cases yesterday.

-Prime Minister Jacinda Ardern is also due to front a press conference to update on actions taken by the Government in response to yesterday's Covid cases.

-Yesterday, it was revealed two women who later tested positive for the virus were allowed to leave managed self-isolation to travel to Wellington to grieve the sudden passing of their parent.
+Yesterday, New Zealand ended its 24-day streak of no new cases when it was revealed two women who later tested positive for the virus were allowed to leave managed self-isolation to travel to Wellington to grieve the sudden passing of their parent.

+Most of their contacts will be contacted by the end of the day and will be encouraged to be tested, said Director general of health Ashley Bloomfield.

 READ MORE: